oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Vittorio Bertocci,
 Watson Ladd, and
 Yaron Sheffer
-for their contributions (some of which substantial) to this draft and to the initial set of implementations.
+for their contributions (some of which were substantial) to this draft and to the initial set of implementations.

 Special appreciation is extended to Martin Thomson, who wielded his considerable intellect and influence to change a single occurrence of the word "to" to "with" in the midst of a significant proposal that would be integrated into this document six months later.